 - Have the analyst document the verifiable physical tasks necessary for the specific job (not a class of jobs)

-- Design/Redesign a PAT to simulate job tasks or test minimum level of fitness required to safely and effectively perform the job.
+- Design/Redesign a PAT to simulate job tasks or test the minimum level of fitness required to safely and effectively perform the job.

 - Revalidate PATs to make sure tests are still measuring only necessary job tasks.

-While PATs are useful tools to improve worker safety, they can result in disparate treatment leading to claims of discrimination.
+While PATs are useful tools used by Hire Image to improve worker safety, they can result in disparate treatment leading to claims of discrimination.
 Employers should pay close attention to their practices, consider the above recommendations, and be aware of the EEOC’s continued pursuit of employers who are not doing enough to ensure that women and people with disabilities have a fair chance to obtain a position that may involve a pre-employment physical ability test.

 To settle a discrimination lawsuit brought against them by the EEOC in 2013, BMW Manufacturing Co. will pay $1.6 million to a group of 56 former employees and offer them their jobs back at a manufacturing plant located in South Carolina.
 In the decree the EEOC claims that under Title VII of the Civil Rights Act of 1964 BMW “discriminated against black logistics employees through its application of criminal background check guidelines that had a disparate impact which resulted in said employees being discharged”.
 The claimants in the suit were employed by UTi Integrated Logistics Inc. which contracted with a BMW manufacturing facility in Spartanburg, SC until BMW contracted with another company in July of 2008.
 Under BMW’s agreement with the new contractor, all UTi employees were required to reapply for their positions as well as have a criminal background check performed.
 BMW’s background check policy made no distinction between felony and misdemeanor convictions and explicitly stated it will exclude individuals from employment for convictions related to: